rockiger/akiee/backlog.md

 - [X] reload all task if files is changed
 - [ ] Offer a file dialog to choose the path of the liveflow-file

+## TODO As a user I want to keep notes (not tasks), that I want to keep for future reference, that I can remember important information.

-## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app:
+## DONE As a user I want akie appearing suitable to my operating system, that it feels like a native app:

 acc: